top of page

 To understand how oral language supports reading development, imagine a typical week with a four-year-old named Mia.

-On Wednesday afternoon, Mia is running a pretend “restaurant” in the living room.
+Mia is running a pretend “restaurant” in the living room.
 She takes orders, serves imaginary food, and tells customers what ingredients are in each dish.
 Without realizing it, she is practicing vocabulary, narrative structure, and sentence formation.

-On Friday evening, her parent reads a favorite storybook.
+Her parent reads a favorite storybook.
 Mia points to the words and “reads” parts she remembers from the story.
 She is beginning to understand that print represents spoken language.

 Across this ordinary week, Mia practiced multiple skills that support reading:

-• recognizing sound patterns in words
+• Recognizing sound patterns in words

-• expanding vocabulary
+• Expanding vocabulary

-• building storytelling abilities
+• Building storytelling abilities

-• understanding how print works
+• Understanding how print works

 None of these experiences looked like formal reading instruction.
 Yet each one strengthened the language foundation that reading depends on.